Nathan-bioinfo/Metabolomics_to_Single_Cell/README.md

 After running library(FELLA), you can lauch the shiny app by running: FELLA:::launchApp(host = "127.0.0.1", port = 8888)<br/>
 The only thing to do is to import a KEGG compound name file :
 <img src="./figs/FELLA1.png" width="600" height="400"> <br/>
-Results are Interactive map, with all the compound (enzyme and molecules) and pathways connected to your metabolites. <br/>
+Results are Interactive map, with all the compound (enzyme and molecules) and pathways connected to your metabolites.
+Youre metabolites are green, enzymes are orange, reactions are blue and biological pathways are red. <br/>
 <img src="./figs/FELLA2.png" width="600" height="600"> <br/>
-You can zoom in and out and rearrange label position. <br/>
+You can zoom in and out and rearrange label position.
+You can aslo select or highlight specific items.
+For more option, go to the advanced options panel.
+Here you can modify the number of nodes and the precision.
+Finally, you can download the map, part of the map or compound table in the export result panel. <br/>
 <img src="./figs/FELLA3.png" width="600" height="400"> <br/>
-## Compar ewith SingR results
+## Compare with SingR results
 Now that you have targeted some pathways, you can compare with the results guven by the gene onthology panles of SingR app.